shadowrun33/setting-up-espeakng-mbrola-windows/README.md

 3. download https://github.com/thiekus/MBROLA/releases/download/3.3/mbrola_build_3.3_rev2.zip and extract everything from Release to `\eSpeak NG\`
 4. go to https://github.com/numediart/MBROLA-voices and download desired voices
 5. place downloaded files to `\eSpeak NG\espeak-ng-data\mbrola\` (if folder does not exist - create it)
-6. now you can navigate to `\eSpeak NG\` and run `start espeak-ng.exe -v mb-en1 "Hello world!"` to test it.
+6. now you can open command line, navigate to your `\eSpeak NG\` and run `start espeak-ng.exe -v mb-en1 "Hello world!"` to test it.

 ***NOTE***: `mb-en1` here is just an example, use voice name from `\eSpeak NG\espeak-ng-data\mbrola\` with `mb-` prefix.